 In addition, most agreements don’t cover the details of how a cloud storage provider implements security, what specific protections it uses, and what happens in the event of a breakdown or breach.
 As a result, it’s important to define policies and procedures closely.
 This may require further discussion and negotiation: ask for a consultation with the provider, so that you can ask questions that aren’t answered in documentation or brief sales calls.
 If the provider is not transparent, look for another storage solution.

 Likewise, an organization using a cloud provider should know who has access to systems and what other protections it has in place to protect against everything from distributed denial-of-service (DDoS) attacks to application security flaws.

 All data is not created equal.
 Treating it the same is a recipe for security failures inside or outside a cloud environment.
-What’s more, data security is becoming more complex as organizations accumulate larger volumes of unstructured data.
+Also, data security is becoming more complex as organizations accumulate larger volumes of unstructured data.

-Consequently, it’s important to understand the value of data, whether it should be stored in the cloud or archived on media such as disk or tape, and how all of this translates into risk tolerance for the enterprise.
-Another factor is data compliance for government regulations such Sarbanes-Oxley or the General Data Privacy Regulation (GDPR) in the European Union.
+It’s important to understand the value of data, whether it should be stored in the cloud or archived on media such as disk or tape, and how data’s location translates into risk tolerance for the enterprise.
+Another factor is data compliance for government regulations, such Sarbanes-Oxley or the General Data Privacy Regulation (GDPR) in the European Union.
 Some cloud storage services offer built-in tools to facilitate these processes.

 Use Multi-Factor Authentication Across all Devices and Systems